 - The bus ticket on board is now about the same price

 A van stopped by and gave us and other travellers a ride.
 Further down the road, we stopped to pick up Austrian hitchhikers as well.
 They’ve been trekking for a few days and ran out of food.
 Of course, we still had some Chilean buns left, so we gladly offered them to our hitchhiking friends together with some cheese and chocolate bars.

 They were happy and we were happy too.
 We were able to further lighten up our bags and helped fellow travellers in need.

 You can watch our video, the Chile-Argentina border crossing is in the beginning:

 Our driver dropped us off at the beginning of El Chalten and we started looking for a camp.
 It was quite chilly so we found a campsite with a common room and kitchen inside for just 150 ARS (4USD).

-To tell you the truth, the hike to Fitz Roy in El Chalten was worth all the problems, you can read about it here (click on the picture):
+To tell you the truth, the hike to Fitz Roy in El Chalten was worth all the problems, you can read about it here:

 - We crossed this Chile-Argentina border in 2017, it cost us 68,500 CLP (102 USD) per person

-- If you’re going to do the same in 2018/2019, the whole fun journey would cost you around the same
+- If you’re going to do the same now, the whole fun journey would cost you around the same

-Are you ready for the tough journey from Chile to Argentina?
-Let us know if you have any questions.
+Are you ready to visit Villa O’Higgins and continue on the tough journey from Chile to Argentina?

 Spread the word!
 PIN this to your Pinterest board.